Obtaining de-identified data for research

-In order to obtain clinical data for research purposes from RIC you must first agree to a set of obligations regarding data privacy and security.
-The Data Obligations Attestation references your determination or protocol, because we are not only advising you of your data privacy and security obligations, we are also documenting the fact that you have notified the IRB of your research study plans.
+In order to obtain clinical data for research purposes from RIC, you must first agree to a set of obligations regarding data privacy and security.
+The Data Privacy Attestation references your determination or protocol, because we are not only advising you of your data privacy and security obligations, we are also documenting the fact that you have notified the IRB of your research study plans.

 Congratulations, you're done!

-Please bear in mind that you are not permitted to redistribute the data set to other researchers for their research, nor are you permitted to use this data yourself for a different research project.
+Please remember that you are not permitted to redistribute the data set to other researchers for their research, nor are you permitted to use this data yourself for a different research project.
 The permissions to use the data are tied to the research project described in your NHS research determination.